benswift/benswift.github.io/_posts/2022-02-01-running-an-ai-neural-style-transfer-model-under-singularity.md

 *error traceback intensifies*
 ```

 Well, that's progress.
-You can see from the output that:
+Looking through the output I can see

 ```shell
 Using devices: cuda:0